Outer Temple

-The Outer Temple is a building next to the Temple in London, just outside the City of London.
+The Outer Temple is a building next to the Temple area in London, just outside the City of London.
 In the 14th century, the property seized from the Knights Templar was divided, and that part of the Temple property then just outside London was given the name Outer Temple.
 It has been suggested that the name Outer Temple once also referred to an Inn of Chancery; its historical existence was first posited by A. W. B. Simpson and confirmed by John Baker in 2008.
 Little is known of it, other than that it lacked a hall; Baker suggests that this is the reason that it did not survive long enough to appear in many records.
 Other writers have insisted that it was never an inn: Sir George Buck wrote in 1612 "the Utter Temple neither is nor was ever any college or society of students".
+Regardless, although the present building takes the name, and is located in the area once known as outer-Temple, it is not otherwise historically connected.

 History

 It is believed that the Inns of Chancery evolved in tandem with the Inns of Court.
 During the 12th and 13th century the law was taught in the City of London, primarily by the clergy.
 A papal bull in 1218 prohibited the clergy from practising in the secular, common law courts.
 As a result, law began to be practised and taught by laymen instead of by clerics.
 To protect their schools from competition, first Henry II and later Henry III issued proclamations prohibiting the teaching of the civil law within the City of London.
 The lawyers settled immediately outside the City of London as close as possible to Westminster Hall, where Magna Carta provided for a permanent court.
 This was the small village of Holborn, where they inhabited "hostels" or "inns", which later took their name from the landlord of the Inn in question.

 After the Temple was confiscated from the Knights Templar in 1312, King Edward II divided it between the Inner Temple and Outer Temple, being the parts of the Temple within and without the boundaries of the City of London.
 (The Inner Temple was in turn divided in two in 1337, the eastern part continuing to be called Inner Temple and the western part becoming known as Middle Temple.
 They were each leased to lawyers in 1346.)